Designstanic/nvidia-docker/README.md

 For Docker users specifically, the NVIDIA Container Toolkit CLI (`nvidia-ctk`) includes functionality to ensure that the `nvidia` runtime has been registered with the Docker daemon.
 Installing the NVIDIA Container Toolkit and running:

 ```
 sudo nvidia-ctk runtime configure
 ```

-will load (or create) an `/etc/docker/daemon.json` file and ensure that the NVIDIA Container Runtime is configured as a runtime named `nvidia`.
+will load (or create) an `/etc/docker/daemon.json` file and ensure that theqqqqq NVIDIA Container Runtime is configured as a runtime named `nvidia`.

 Restarting the Docker daemon is required for this to take affect.